 Andrew first became interested in Autism when completing his Bachelor of Science degree at Queen’s University.
 After graduating in 2003 he immediately began working at Geneva Centre for Autism as an IBI therapist.
 By 2006 he was a Supervisor/Senior therapist in the program where he continued to develop his skills in the areas verbal behaviour, errorless teaching, skill assessment, curriculum planning, and behavioural interventions for children with Autism.In 2008 he joined the Training Institute team at Geneva Centre and participated in the ministry funded initiative to deliver training in applied behaviour analysis and autism support strategies to childcare and school board educators across Ontario.
 In 2011 Andrew graduated with a Master’s Degree in Applied Disabilities Studies with a specialization in ABA from Brock University.
 Today he continues to work at Geneva Centre doing consultations and training engagements as a Training Institute Faculty.

-Andrew is available to delivering Autism Intervener Certificate Course: General Focus, Asperger Focus, or Adult Focus, Why Do They Do That?
+Andrew is available to deliver Autism Intervener Certificate Course: General Focus, Asperger Focus, or Adult Focus, Why Do They Do That?
 Understanding Behaviour in Autism Spectrum Disorders, Coping with Anxiety: Techniques that Help Individuals with Autism Spectrum Disorders, and Using the Principles of Applied Behaviour Analysis (ABA) to Teach Individuals with Autism Spectrum Disorders.